-During the 2018 exercise, the Operational Risk function has been building the Operational Risk Framework (ORF) according to the internal control model based on three lines of defence and complying with the operational risk management cycle defined that aims to achieve the following objectives:
+The Operational Risk Framework (ORF) was last updated and approved by the Board of Directors in March 2019, complying with the operational risk management cycle defined that aims to achieve the following objectives:

 - Defining the internal tools to identify and assess operational risk. - Promoting a global risk culture and the involvement of all employees, through appropriate training to all areas and levels throughout the organization.